jeanslack/Videomass/features.md

     - Default (choosing between 'best' or 'worst' qualities).
     - Download audio and video splitted.
     - Download Audio only (you can choose various formats).
-    - Download videos and audio by 'format code' with audio merging.
+    - Download checked videos and audio by 'format code' with ability to audio merging.
-- Shows download statistics separately (only using youtube_dl library).
+- Shows download statistics.
 - Ability to playback individual URLs and different qualities.
 - Ability to download playlists.
 - Ability to index items to download in playlists, including indices and ranges.